-EQUITY, for the purposes of this Survey, is defined as an institution acquiring an ownership interest in a company (e.g., stock or the right to receive stock), or an element of license compensation which is economically equivalent to stock, such as debt convertible into stock, an option or warrant to acquire stock, a membership interest in an LLC, an exit fee or change of control fee whereby the licensor receives a percentage of the proceeds from the sale of the company or the value of its public listing.
-See questions (Q5.9), (Q6.6) and (Q8.5).
+EQUITY, for the purposes of this Survey, is defined as an institution acquiring an ownership interest in a company (e.g., stock or the right to receive stock), or an element of license compensation that is economically equivalent to stock, such as debt convertible into stock, an option or warrant to acquire stock, a membership interest in an LLC, an exit fee or change of control fee whereby the licensor receives a percentage of the proceeds from the sale of the company or the value of its public listing.
+If a license to a startup includes an equity obligation based on a triggering capital raise, the company should not be counted as a startup in which the institution holds EQUITY until after the equity has been triggered.
+See questions (Q5.12), (Q6.6) and (Q8.3) See also Institutional Equity.